testcontainers/testcontainers-java/docs/modules/databases/orientdb.md

 # OrientDB Module

+!!! note
+    This module is INCUBATING.
+While it is ready for use and operational in the current version of Testcontainers, it is possible that it may receive breaking changes in the future.
+See [our contributing guidelines](/contributing/#incubating-modules) for more information on our incubating modules policy.

 This module helps running [OrientDB](https://orientdb.org/download) using Testcontainers.

 Note that it's based on the [official Docker image](https://hub.docker.com/_/orientdb/) provided by OrientDB.